-Priority Action Summary Status In association with RoadSafe South East, continue to advocate for and promote the implementation of Road Safety for New Arrivals programs within the region The Victorian Government has confirmed that no funding will be given to this program in 2018-19 for use by Roadsafe or Council.
+Priority Action Summary Status In association with RoadSafe South East, continue to advocate for and promote the implementation of Road Safety for New Arrivals programs within the region The Victorian Government has confirmed that no funding will be given to this program in 2018-19 for use by RoadSafe or Council.
 The program is however being delivered by St Anthonys Public School.
-Provide ongoing funds via Council's Local Area Traffic Management prioritization program for road safety treatments to address priority locations where the greatest road safety risks are identified Design, consultation and delivery is underway and applications for matched funding have been successful.
-Support those experiencing family violence and work with agencies Host the 2018 Walk Against Family Violence The Walk Against Family Violence was held in November 2018.
+Provide ongoing funds via Council's Local Area Traffic Management prioritization program for road safety treatments to address priority locations where the greatest road safety risks are identified Provide ongoing funds via Council's Local Area Traffic Management prioritization program for road safety treatments to address priority locations where the greatest road safety risks are identified Support those experiencing family violence and work with agencies Host the 2018 Walk Against Family Violence The Walk Against Family Violence was held in November 2018.
 Plans for the 2019 event are now in progress. and victoria Police to address the causes Support and participate in regional activities aimed at the primary prevention of violence against women The City of Greater Dandenong (CGD) is currently implementing the Local Government Free From Violence Grants Program project (\$75,000) which aims to increase gender equity across Council and the community.
 The project is due to be completed in December 2019.
-CGD representatives continue to be involved in the Communities of Practice with WHISE and other external stakeholders to support and assist in the external condition of actions in preventing violence against women.
+CGD representatives continue to be involved in the Communities of Practice with WHISE and other external stakeholders to support and assist in the implementation of actions in preventing violence against women.
 Currently a leadership forum is being developed for management, as well as the community within the Southern Metropolitan region.